larsiusprime/polymod/README.md

 Polymod solves both problems.

-First, it **overrides your lime/OpenFL Asset library** with a custom one pointed at a mod folder (or folders) somewhere on the user's hard drive.
-Whenever you request an asset via `Assets.getBitmapData()` call or whatever, the custom library first checks if the mod has a modified version of this file.
+First, it **overrides your framework's asset system** with a custom one pointed at a mod folder (or folders) somewhere on the user's hard drive.
+Whenever you request an asset via `Assets.getBitmapData()` or `Res.loader.load()` call or whatever, the custom backend first checks if the mod has a modified version of this file.
 If it does, it returns the mod's modified version.
-If it doesn't, it falls through to the default asset library (the assets included with the game).
+If it doesn't, it falls through to the default asset system (the assets included with the game).

 Second, it **combines mods atomically**.
 Instead of supplying one mod folder, you can provide several.
 Polymod will go through each folder in turn and apply the changes from each mod, automatically joining them into one combined mod at runtime.
 Note that this means that the order you load the mods in matters, in the case that they have overlapping changes.

-Polymod currently works with OpenFL desktop* target only but could be expanded to support other frameworks and targets if there's interest.
+Polymod currently works with [OpenFL](https://www.openfl.org) and [HEAPS](https://www.heaps.io) desktop* targets, but will soon support other frameworks and targets.

 \**`sys` target, technically.
 Any target with a File System.*